“`xml

 The Department of Defense sets the rules for Space-A travel in DODI 4515.13.

-Active duty military, retirees, and some family members can use it.
+Active duty military, retirees, and select family members can hop on board.

 Pre-Travel Checklist